giantant1/logistics_map_demo/README.md.txt

 # 📦 Order Simulation Map

-This Streamlit app simulates the flow of orders across various cities and visualizes them on a live map using Pydeck.
+This Streamlit app simulates the flow of orders across various cities and visualizes them on a live map.

 ## 🚀 Features